-What is stearic acid
+What is Stearic Acid

 The ingredient is made predominantly from triglycerides rendered from animal fat.
 It can be stored at room temperature and is often used in the creation of soaps and candles.
 Stearic acid is most often produced through the process of saponification, which converts fats and oils into alcohol and soaps by means of adding heat along with a liquid alkali.
 Saponification is typically carried out on animal fats and vegetable oils.

-CHEMICAL PROPERTY INFORMATION FOR STEARIC ACID
+USES AND APPLICATIONS FOR STEARIC ACID

 If you are a cosmetics manufacturer, food scientist, or procurement professional, you might be wondering where to buy stearic acid in the United States.
 For all commercial applications, you are best advised to trust Brenntag North America.